Comment on page

 The only tools you need on your host machine to develop devshop are:

-- Clone this Repo and change to it's directory.git clone [email protected]:opendevshop/devshop.gitcd devshop
+• Clone this Repo and change to it's directory.

-- If working on a Mac (or a linux machine with a user other than uid 1000), you need to regenerate your containers so the Aegir user UID matches your local user UID:robo prepare:containersThe command will attempt to automatically detect your UID.
-If you need to set it manually, you can pass the UID as an argumentrobo prepare:containers 1001
+• If working on a Mac (or a linux machine with a user other than uid 1000), you need to regenerate your containers so the Aegir user UID matches your local user UID:

-script to clone the rest of the source code and launch the docker containers. - 2.That's it!
-Look for a one-time login link that looks like:http://devshop.local.computer/user/reset/1/1475596064/EzLbpsTpSgKLJl7GmO0The
+1. Run robo up script to clone the rest of the source code and launch the docker containers.

 Our Robofile.php has all the commands you need to manage a local development copy of DevShop:.